 If you’re in sales or marketing, you’re most likely familiar with how a lead lifecycle works.
-For most businesses, leads come in rapidly and representative typically outbound with a one-time phone call, yet oftentimes the lead on isn’t picking up or being responsive.
+In most businesses, leads come in rapidly and representative typically outbound with a one-time phone call...yet oftentimes, the lead on isn’t picking up or being responsive.

-They don’t recognize the number and don’t pick up the phone
+They don’t know who is calling and don’t pick up because of it

 The list goes on, and the sad truth is most conversations rely on an automated sequence with a hopeful response...which is why personalization throughout channels is a must to get the most out of your strategy.